Did You Suffer Amputations, Kidney Failure or Ketoacidosis After Invokana?

 When Invokana was first approved by the FDA in 2013, over 450 patients reported toxic and harmful side effects from the medication.
 Most of those reports included kidney failure, severe dehydration, and urinary tract infections.
 In 2015, the FDA sounded the alarm warning Invokana users of the potentially life-threatening side effects, including ketoacidosis.
 In 2016, the FDA issued a black boxed warning for users of the drug.

 Do not ignore the signs.
 If you are currently taking Invokana and experience any difficulty breathing, hyperventilation, or unusual fatigue, seek immediate medical attention.
 If you or a loved one was diagnosed with kidney failure or ketoacidosis, or experienced complications such as amputations while taking Invokana, you may wish to explore your legal options by calling 1-800-LAW-FIRM.
 You may be entitled to a cash settlement for the damage to your health caused by this dangerous drug.

 Do not miss your opportunity to be compensated for your health issues and suffering caused by irresponsible drug manufacturers.
 Call 1-800-529-3476 now for a free, confidential consultation.

-FDA Black Boxed Warning
+FDA Black Boxed Warning and Settlement Update

 After clinical trials were completed, the FDA confirmed that Invokana and Invokamet (canagliflozin) caused an increased risk of leg and foot amputations in patients.
 Read the entire FDA Safety Announcement here.